 Fussy eating is common in tamariki, and it's common for them to dislike certain foods.
 Tamariki will gradually eat and explore new foods as they get older.
 Providing healthy food and an enjoyable eating environment for your child will help them enjoy mealtimes.

 All children explore different ways of expressing their gender.
 For some children, gender can be fluid.
 Be open to wherever your child's gender journey leads.
 Find out how to support your gender diverse younger child or teen, and where to get your own support.
 Check the resources for takatāpui and whānau, and Pasifika young people.

+As tamariki (children) and rangatahi (young people) use more digital technology, it's important to teach them about online safety.
 Check some information and resources to help you keep your child safe while they are online, communicating and watching media.